- Record Lectures 3 1 Quizlet

 Natural numbers aren't quite as good as integers, but we can simulate integers in terms of the naturals by using a representation consisting of a sign and magnitude:

-The type keyword simply defines a name for a type.
+keyword simply defines a name for a type.
 Here we've defined integer to refer to a record type with two fields: sign and mag.
 Remember that records are unordered, so there is no concept of a 'first' field.

-Note that a type declaration is different from a datatype declaration; it creates a new way to name an existing type, whereas a datatype declaration creates a new type and also happens to give it a name, which is needed to support recursion.
-For example, we could write a declarationtype natural = nat.
-The type natural and nat would then be exactly the same type and usable interchangeably.
+declaration creates a new type and also happens to give it a name, which is needed to support recursion.
+For example, we could write a declarationtype natural = nat

-We can use the definition of integer to write some integers:
+We can use the definition of integer

 Now we can write a function to determine the successor of any integer:

-Here we're pattern-matching on a record type.
-Notice that in the third pattern we are doing deep pattern matching because the mag field is matched against a pattern itself, Succ(n).
+.
 Remember that the patterns are tested in order.
 How does the meaning of this function change if the first two patterns are swapped?

 The predecessor function is very similar, and it should be obvious that we could write functions to add, subtract, and multiply integers in this representation.